Father of the Bride Speech Tips: How to Write, Deliver and Stay Composed

 Ideal Length & Timing: Setting the Stage for Success

 One of the most common questions fathers ask is regarding the length of the speech.
 If you only remember one number, let it be this: aim for three to five minutes.
 That translates to roughly 500 to 750 words if you are writing it out.
 This length is the sweet spot because it is long enough to say something meaningful and personal, but short enough to hold everyone's attention.
+For more guidance on delivery, check out our Ideal Length & Where to Deliver Your Speech (Timeline Tips).

 Wedding receptions are complex events with many moving parts.
 Guests are eager to eat, the couple wants to enjoy their evening, and the timeline is often tight.
 A speech that drags past seven minutes can lose momentum, no matter how heartfelt the content is.
 Even guests who adore you will start thinking about dinner or the dance floor if you go on too long.
-A simple way to self check is to read your speech out loud at a slow, conversational pace.
+A simple way to self-check is to read your speech out loud at a slow, conversational pace.
 If you are over five minutes, look for places to trim.
 Do not try to speed up your delivery to fit more words in.
 A calm pace feels confident, while rushing sounds nervous.

 As for timing, the father of the bride typically speaks first during the reception toasts.
-This usually happens before dinner is served or just before the father daughter dance.
+This usually happens before dinner is served or just before the father-daughter dance.
 It is wise to confirm the exact slot with your wedding planner or MC ahead of time.
 Knowing exactly when you will speak helps you mentally prepare and ensures the event flows smoothly.
 Understanding how wedding speeches fit into the overall timeline allows you to coordinate with other speakers and avoid overlapping content.

 The Perfect Speech Structure: A Simple Outline to Follow